Star Wars: The Old Republic – Rise of the Hutt Cartel: Reception

 Overall critical reception for Rise of the Hutt Cartel has been mixed.
 It holds a score of 71 on Metacritic, and a similar score of 71.33% on GameRankings.
 Leif Johnson of IGN gave a positive review, giving it 7.6 out of 10 and praising the storylines themselves and the planet, but criticizing the droid missions and noting the impact of the game's tightened budget.
 A similarly positive review came from GameSpot, who gave the expansion 7.5 out of 10, liking the new romances, and ending with "it may not be a renaissance for The Old Republic, but there's a wealth of new content to freshen things up considerably."
 Both reviewers missed the companion dialogue from the main game.

 A less positive review came from PC Gamer's Chris Thursten who gave it 63 out of 100, who also praised Makeb but calling it "too little too late for all but the most dedicated fans".
 Sophie Prell for The Penny Arcade Report believed the expansion to have some of the best voice-acting in the game, and felt the planet had a nice pace due to less irrelevant side quests, but called it "like a map pack" and said the same-sex romances introduced were "shallow and limited".

 BioWare's handling of same-sex romances for Rise of the Hutt Cartel fell under criticism.
 Kyle Orland from Ars Technica reported on the varied range of reactions from certain players, who often disagreed with same-gender romance or felt relegating them to a single planet did not go far enough.
 The Guardian's Mary Hamilton noted the controversy, and called Makeb "the sort of problem that comes about when a series of perfectly reasonable decisions takes a development team to a very weird place".
-Jim Sterling of Destructoid called the planet "a rather inelegant solution", and felt it may have been better to simply wait for further same-gender romance content than including it in the expansion only.
+James Stephanie Sterling of Destructoid called the planet "a rather inelegant solution", and felt it may have been better to simply wait for further same-gender romance content than including it in the expansion only.
 Executive producer Jeff Hickman addressed the issue, and apologized for how long it was taking for same-sex romance to appear in the game.
 Nonetheless, both Cytharat and Lemda have been brought up in retrospective discussions about the historical portrayal of queer characters in the Star Wars universe as notable examples of the franchise's LGBT representation.